Annual Government Contribution

 - Mainly living in NZ; and

-- Not yet eligible to withdraw for retirement.
+- Not yet entitled to withdraw for retirement.

 How do you ensure you maximise your Government contribution?